-The Danforth Center sponsors an ongoing colloquium to foster discussion of new scholarship in the broad domains of American religion, politics, and culture.
+The Danforth Center on Religion and Politics sponsors an ongoing colloquium to foster discussion of new scholarship in the broad domains of American religion, politics, and culture.
 It is a research-oriented workshop that aims to build intellectual community among students, fellows, and faculty drawn from many disciplines by the questions that animate the Center’s work.

 In the upcoming academic year the colloquium will meet on Thursday afternoons from 4:00 to 5:30 p.m. in the Danforth Center seminar room (Umrath Hall 116), followed by refreshments and time for informal conversation.
 Papers for the colloquium will be distributed electronically a week in advance.
 If you need more information or would like to be added to the mailing list for the colloquium, please write to Professor Laurie Maffly-Kipp , email@example.com.